aimeeallen94/align-pilates/README.md

     #### Website Vistor
     - From the aspect of a visitor to the webapge I wanted the website to be appealing to the eye, easy to navigate and open to users who would like to join to reach out and contact the studio also.
-    - I made the conscious decision of allow 'non members' to be able to book in for classes without having an account as for me in my day to day life I am often put off attending things when I have to fill out forms and provide a lot of personal information before I can attend something that I may only hvae the intention of attending just once.
+    - I made the conscious decision of allow 'non members' to be able to book in for classes as well as being able to leave reviews without having an account as for me in my day to day life I am often put off attending things when I have to fill out forms and provide a lot of personal information before I can attend something that I may only have the intention of attending just once.

     #### Site Owner
     - I did want the site owner/admin to be able to have enhanced functionality of being able to schedule classes, edit classes and delete classes as they so needed.